Our team

 Alexis S. Wells-Oghoghomeh, Stanford University

-Alexis Wells-Oghoghomeh is an Assistant Professor in the Religious Studies department at Stanford University.
+Alexis Wells-Oghoghomeh is an Associate Professor in the Religious Studies department at Stanford University.
 A historian of African-American religion, her teaching and research examine the religiosity of enslaved people in the South, religion in the African Atlantic, and women’s religious histories.
 Her book The Souls of Womenfolk: The Religious Cultures of Enslaved Women in the Lower South (UNC Press, 2021) is a gendered history of enslaved people’s religiosity from the colonial period to the onset of the Civil War.
 She is currently at work on a second project that traces the gendered, racialized history of “witchcraft” as a sociocultural category and loose collection of misidentified practices in the United States.

 Kayla Renée Wheeler, Xavier University